 Restrictions apply to water drawn from the mains supply after the statutory notice has been given.
-So water drawn into a container prior to that date may be used for washing cars, regardless of whether that use involves a hosepipe7.
+So water drawn into a container prior to that date may be used for washing cars, regardless of whether that use involves a hosepipe11.

-- To Blue Badge holders on the grounds of disability - Use of a hosepipe in the course of a business to clean private motor vehicles where this is done as a service to customers - To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge
+- Blue Badge holders on the grounds of disability - Use of a hosepipe in the course of a business to clean private motor vehicles where this is done as a service to customers, where this cannot reasonably be done using a bucket